 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock and does not round hours.
-To ensure proper credit for clock hours, students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day. - The school is open from 9:00 AM to 4:30 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - Arrive to classes on time.
-If you are not clocked in by 10:00 AM you must not clock in until 12:30 PM after you have had lunch.
-Clocking in after 12:30 PM will not permitted.
-Night students may not clock in after 6:00 PM.
-Excessive tardiness may result in coaching session. - Night students may not miss Friday, if a Friday is missed, corrective action steps will be taken by Education Leader or Director.
+To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
+Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day. - The school is open from 9:00 a.m. to 4:30 p.m. for day students and 5:00 p.m. to 10:00 p.m. for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - Night students may not miss Thursday, if a Thursday is missed, corrective action steps will be taken by Education Leader or Director.
 Day students may not miss Saturdays.
 If a Saturday is missed, corrective action steps will be taken by Education Leader or Director. - Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory class may not enter the classroom and will not receive theory credit.
 They may "clock in" and will be assigned special projects or assignments pertaining to their course of study, if a class is available to accommodate them.
 Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic.
+Students are never excused from mandatory theory class to work in the clinic. - During the enrollment contract period, the student is allowed to miss 50 hours (cosmetology) and 0 hours (ultimate makeup) before having to pay extra instructional charges.
+If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$11.00 for each hour completed after the contract ending date.
+The student may use the 50 (cosmetology) allowed absent hours for vacation, appointments, illness, etc. - Refer to the school enrollment contract for the Enrollment Contract Period definition.